Economic trends transforming African investment and development

 Advancing private and public sector collaboration to tackle the world’s biggest challenges

 As the decade’s progress towards reducing global inequality stalls, how can the public and private sectors better collaborate to support developing economies through the COVID crisis and tackle the world’s biggest challenges?
 In this event we spoke with Michael Anderson CB, CEO of MedAccess, a social finance company owned by CDC, working to increase access to vital healthcare products in underserved markets.

 Green Swans: A blueprint for a sustainable global economy

-With John Elkington, Founder and Chief Pollinator, Volans
+with John Elkington, Founder and Chief Pollinator, Volans

 The ongoing COVID crisis has laid bare the weaknesses in our existing socio-economic structures.
 And with calls to tackle the climate emergency intensifying, the need for an alternative approach is clear.
 How do we move forward in a way which addresses these challenges and create a more balanced and sustainable global economy?
 In this conversation we explored John Elkington’s compelling thesis for systemic change, as outlined in his latest book Green Swans: The Coming Boom in Regenerative Capitalism; and discussed the role of the private sector and its leaders in creating a new blueprint for the global economy.

 Building the recovery: What is the role of impact investing?

-With Amit Bouri, Chief Executive Officer and Co-Founder, The Global Impact Investing Network
+with Amit Bouri, Chief Executive Officer and Co-Founder, The Global Impact Investing Network

 The discussion reflected on the growth of the impact investing market, which according to the GIIN’s 2020 survey is now worth an estimated $715 billion, and explored how it has reshaped the finance industry.
 In addition, the discussion looked at how has the pandemic has affected impact investing and the SDG agenda, and what role the sector will play in ensuring a balanced and sustainable recovery.